mawinkler/playground-one/docs/index.md

   - `Endpoint Security -> Deep Security -> Integrate Deep Security with Vision One and Demo Benefits`.
   - `Cloud Security -> Container Security -> EKS -> Playing with Istio Service Mesh`.
 - You can now choose the OS SKU for the nodes in the AKS Cluster.
 It defaults to `AzureLinux`.
+- The EKS cluster deployment of V1 Container Security now supports `group_id` using the Terraform Provider.
+- The `pgo` command now checks if your local IP has changed and needs and update.

 ***0.4.1***